Sax, recorder, flute specialist. 20 years playing, 11 teaching. I show you how your body is the instrument.

 My goal is simple: teach you to learn without me.

 You'll develop the ability to diagnose your own problems, fix your own technique, and keep growing long after our lessons end.
+I teach you how to practise effectively, how to research performance practice questions, how to analyse music, and how to develop your own projects and musical interests.

 I'm not interested in students who depend on me forever.
 I'm interested in students who outgrow me.